segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/hubspot/index.md

 ## Collection Properties

 Below are tables outlining the properties included in the collections listed above.
 To see the full description of each property, please refer to the HubSpot documentation linked in the collections above.

+If you have Custom Properties on any of these collections that you would like to sync, submit a ticket detailing the custom properties [here](http://segment.com/help/contact) and we can enable it for you.

 ### Contacts
 |  Property Name | Description |